tusharkhanna575/internshala-ml/Final Test.md

 <p align="right">Multiple choice question (4/4 Marks) </p>
 To reduce under fitting of a random forest model, which of the following methods can be used?

 - [ ] A. Increase minimum sample leat value
 - [x] B.Increase depth of trees
 - [ ] C. Increase the value of minimum samples to split
 - [ ] D. Increase the number of samples

 **Solution :-**
 Correct answer : B
 Your answer : B

 **Explanation :-**
 Only option B is correct, because Increasing the number of samples for a leaf will reduce the depth of a tree, indirectly increasing underfitting.
 B: Increasing depth will definitely decrease and help reduce underfitting.
 C: Increasing the number of samples considered to split will have no effect, as the same information will be given to the model.

+## Question 4
+<p align="right">Multiple Choice Question (4/4 Marks)</p>
+In a random forest, which of the following is randomly selected?

+- [ ] A. Number of decision trees.
+- [x] B. Features to be taken into account when building a tree.
+- [x] C. Samples to be given to train individual tree in a forest.

+**Solution :-**
+Correct answer : B, C
+Your answer : B, C

+**Explanation :-**
+Option A is incorrect because, number of trees has to be decided when building a tree.
+It is not random.

+## Question 5<br>
+<p align="right">Multiple Choice Question (2/2 Marks)</p><br>
+Which of the following are the disadvantages of the decision tree algorithm?

+- [ ] A. Decision tree is not easy to interpret
+- [x] B. Decision tree is not a very stable algorithm
+- [x] C. Decision tree will overfit the data easily if it perfectly memorizes it
+- [ ] D. Decision tree does not have any disadvantages

+**Solution :-**<br>
+Correct answer : B, C<br>
+Your answer : B, C<br>

+**Explanation :-**<br>
+Option A is false, as decision tree are very easy to interpret.<br>
+Option B is true, as decision tree are high unstable models.<br>
+Option C is true, as the decision tree also tries to memorize noise.<br>